Woman dies in A47 collision between car and a bus

 - Credit: Archant

-An 18-year-old woman from Littleport died following a collision between a car and a bus on the A47 near Wisbech last night (May 19).
+An 18-year-old woman from Littleport died - and seven people were taken to hospital - following a crash between a car and a bus on the A47 near Wisbech last night (May 19).

+The woman who died was the driver of a white Volkswagen Polo that was involved in a collision with a Scania double-decker bus.

 You may also want to watch: